nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The JSON file cannot be found
+The JSON file cannot be found.

   * 3a1.
 Class Manager shows an error message.

     Use case resumes at step 2.